yashtilala412/rajkot_app/README.md

 # Rajkot app

 The Rajkot App is a Flutter-based mobile application designed to help users explore the beautiful city of Rajkot.
 This application provides comprehensive information on various tourist places, hotels, malls, and restaurants.
-Users can easily filter and find the best places to visit, stay, shop, and dine in Rajkot, making their travel experience enjoyable and convenient.This project is helpful for rajkot people
+Users can easily filter and find the best places to visit, stay, shop, and dine in Rajkot, making their travel experience enjoyable and convenient.This project will helpful for rajkot people

 # Features
 <b>Tourist Attractions:</b> Discover and explore popular tourist spots in Rajkot.<br>